Skip to content

 • Olive oil & butter: I like to use both to help brown and crisp up the outside of the fish.
 The butter gives it a delicious buttery flavor too.

-• Fresh lime or lemon: A squirt of fresh lemon juice is the perfect finishing touch.
+• Fresh lemon: A squirt of fresh lemon juice (or lime juice) is the perfect finishing touch.
 Citrus is a great way to brighten up any fish!

 How to Make Baked Tilapia